secondnetwork/grunt-starter-kit/README.md

 * grunt-contrib-sass
 * grunt-contrib-watch
 * grunt-imageoptim
-* Flightplan

 ### Install
 It's preferred to have grunt command line tools installed globally, see above for information on this.

-Clone this repo with `git clone https://bitbucket.org/secondnetwork/grunt-starter-kit.git` and run `sudo npm install` in the directory.
+Clone this repo with `git clone https://bitbucket.org/secondnetwork/grunt-starter-kit.git`

+and run `sudo npm install` in the directory.

 #### Grunt

 See the `gruntfile.js` file for more information on standard grunt tasks.

 Run `grunt` via terminal to run all tasks.